Pope

 into heresy or lapse into the error of paganism, we do not believe that in this

-case he who is left, as long as the other is living, can enter into a second
+case the one who is left, as long as the other is living, can enter into a second

 marriage. (…)